-To speed up this process, clear away any debris, such as leaves or grass clippings, from the soil surface.
-Also make sure to choose a location for planting that gets plenty of sun, so that it can warm up the soil faster.
+To speed up this process, clear away any debris (such as leaves or grass clippings) from the soil surface.
+Also choose a location for planting that gets plenty of sun, so that it can warm up the soil faster.

-If you are worried about a short growing season, you can also use a cloche (a plastic or glass cover) to trap some heat and warm up the air and soil near your asparagus seeds.
+If you are worried about a short growing season, you can also use a cloche (a plastic or glass cover).
+A cloche will trap some heat and warm up the air and soil near your asparagus seeds.

 Watering for Asparagus

 Asparagus need regular watering, so keep the soil moist.
 This is especially important in sandy soil, which drains quickly and does not hold water for long.

 According to the University of Minnesota Extension, asparagus plants will not show signs of drought stress.
 For this reason, it is important to check the soil carefully and keep it watered.